-12.15 PROTECTION OF PROPERTY
+12.15 Protection of property

 The Quran declares that a person's property and wealth are safe and inviolable; therefore, it prohibits theft, bribery, usury, and deception.
 It calls for moderation in spending; hence it forbids extravagance, lavishness, and squandering money, while at the same time forbidding the hoarding and amassing of wealth.
 It calls for balance; people should neither be greedy, stingy, and covetous nor extravagant and wasteful.
 It encourages people to seek their livelihoods and provisions through lawful activities that bring financial or material benefit to all parties concerned, such as buying, selling, and leasing.
+As mentioned previously, Islam also safeguards the rights and needs of the poor, especially those who are members of one's own family or community, so that they are not forced to go elsewhere to seek help.

-12.16 ANIMAL RIGHTS
+12.16 Animal rights